DagAgren/toot-relay/README.md

 The client needs to implement a user notification service extension that can decrypt the payloads once they arrive.
 The original payload is z85-encoded and stored in the "p" property of the notification.
+Any extra values supplied in the push endpoint URL are passed in "x".

 ## Usage ##

 Run `go build`, run `./toot-relay`.
 It will listen on port 42069.
-Subscribe to web pushes using the endpoint `http://<your-domain-name>:42069/relay-to/<device-token>`.
+Subscribe to web pushes using the endpoint `http://<your-domain-name>:42069/relay-to/<device-token>[/extra]`.

 You will need a push notification certificate, which should be put in the same directory, named `toot-relay.p12`.